anreitersimon/Medbrain-Tutorial/STEP6-2.md

 # Step 6.2 - Implementing PatientMedicationsViewController - Ensuring the user is logged in

-When the user navigates to the `PatientMedicationsViewController` it is possible that the user hasnt logged in yet.
+When the user navigates to the `PatientMedicationsViewController` it is possible that the user hasn't logged in yet.

 `UIViewController` (and its subclasses) have methods that are invoked by the framework for specific lifecycle events.

 of particular interest is the `viewDidAppear(animated: Bool)` method.

-This method gets called after the view-controller has appeared.
+This method gets called after the `View Controller` has appeared.

-Before overriding this method the `PatientMedicationsViewController` needs a way to show the `PatientSignInViewController`
+Before overriding this method the `PatientMedicationsViewController` needs a way to show the `PatientSignInViewController`.

 This is done via a `StoryboardSegue`.

-In a previous step we set up a segue from `PatientMedicationsViewController` to the `PatientSignInViewController` But to invoke this segue it hast to be assigned an identifier.
+In a previous step we set up a segue from `PatientMedicationsViewController` to the `PatientSignInViewController`.
+But to invoke this segue it has to be assigned an identifier.

 - In the `Main.storyboard` select the `PatientMedicationsViewController` and in the `Attributes Inspector` assign `showSignIn` as identifier.